lcoulet/securePassword.Js/README.md

 If you fork this project you may choose to remove the dictionaries in order to reduce size of the javascript or replaced by more adapted one(s).

+## Common (/worst) passwords lists

+The 10,000 most common passwords are already included as "10k worst passwords".
+To gain space passwords list is compressed and inlined in base64...

+One or several passwords lists can be loaded at the same time, and they can be customized or enriched.

+Load a space-separated set of words:

+	var commonPasswords="this is a test"; // can be loaded from text or ajax request spt.loadPasswdDictionary( dictwords, "test" );

+Unload a dictionary

+	spt.unloadPasswdDictionary( "test" );

+Unload all dictionaries

+	spt.unloadAllPasswdDictionaries();

+If you fork this project you may choose to remove the dictionaries in order to reduce size of the javascript or replaced by more adapted one(s).

 ## Internationalization